tomchop/bakingbad/README.md

 # I want to add a new recipe

-Just fork the repo, add a .md file in `/recipes` and send a pull request!
+Just fork the repo, add a `.md` file in `/recipes`, add a link to it from the `Recipes` section here and send a pull request!
+Feel free to include images, guides, links to other websites or recipes.

 # What recipes are you looking for?